 For assignments within the Southern Area, the Type 1 and Type 2 Teams are on a two week rotation from Monday at 0001 until Sunday at 2400.
 The Type 3 Team will be rostered based on activity areas requested by SACC.
 Team members should make every effort to be available for the time period that their team is "up."
-All team members should utilize ROSS self-statusing to report availability.
-ROSS can be accessed through the SACC website at: http://gacc.nifc.gov/sacc/predictive/intelligence/intelligence.htm or your Incident Management Team Center website.
-Assistance with self statusing should be requested through your local center manager.
-In addition, each team C&G member receives a daily email of the ROSS status for his or her particular team.
-The Incident Commander and lead Section Chiefs are responsible for monitoring this list and informing each section member of any discrepancies from their stated availability.
+All team members should report their availability to the home unit dispatch office, which in turn will update their status in IROC.